MatteoGevi/Galileo/README.md

 # Galileo
-AI Agent for students helping them with studying at home
+AI Agent for students helping them with studying at home.

+## Math Agent Assist -> MVP